 Station Tours are available seven days a week at 10 a.m., 2 p.m. and 7 p.m. (tours are approximately 45 minutes in duration) at any of our locations:

-Once you know which station you would like to book for a tour, please ensure you can meet the following requirements:
+Once you know which station you would like to book for a tour, please ensure that you meet the following requirements:

-Career presentation are available to those interested in a career in the firefighting profession.
+Career presentations are available to those interested firefighting as a profession.
 The minimum age for career presentation is 14 years of age and provides information on Firefighter schools and training locations.

 Adult safety presentations are available with a variety of topics and can be combined to make up a 30-45 minute presentation.
 Topics include:

 The Learn Not to Burn (LNTB) program is designed specifically for preschool to grade two students.
-This program provides a self-teaching kit filled with games, activities, and a teacher’s guide to present key fire safety message to young children.
-Fire truck visits can be booked after the all program lessons are completed.
+This program provides a self teaching kit filled with games, activities and a teacher’s guide for presenting key fire safety messages to young children.
+Fire truck visits can be booked after all program lessons are completed.

-LNTB kits can be picked up at the Chinook Winds Fire Station and the program plans downloaded online.
+LNTB kits can be picked up at the Chinook Winds Fire Station.
+Users can also download the program lesson plans here.

-Once your program lessons are complete, you can book a fire truck visit through the event request form.
-Our on duty crew will bring a fire truck to your location for a tour of the truck and will show a firefighter in fire gear.
+Once you have delivered the program, your class instructor can book a fire truck visit through the event request form here.
+Our on duty crew will bring a fire truck to your location.
+Participants will tour the truck and a firefighter in fire gear will confirm the teaching points covered in the lesson plan.

 If you are requesting a celebration for a child between the ages 3 and 12, have a special circumstance, or will be celebrating an even greater milestone such as age 75 or older, please fill out this request form (pdf) and email it to fire.department@airdrie.ca five business days prior to your special day so we can accommodate your request.